 Slow Business Processing

 Sometimes we need to handle slow business processes.
-To prevent slow business from affecting the processing of other requests in Webman, different handling solutions can be used depending on the situation.
+To avoid slow business affecting other request handling in webman, different processing solutions can be used for these businesses depending on the situation.

 Advantages

-Can handle a sudden influx of business processing requests.
+Can handle sudden surges of business processing requests

 Disadvantages

 Cannot directly return results to the client.
-If results need to be pushed, it requires other services, such as using webman/push to push processing results.
+If pushing results is needed, it must be coordinated with other services, such as using webman/push to push processing results.

-Add an HTTP port to handle slow requests, which will enter a specific set of processes through accessing this port.
-Once processed, the results will be returned directly to the client.
+Add a new HTTP port to handle slow requests.
+These slow requests are processed by a specific group of processes through this port, and results are returned directly to the client after processing.

 Advantages